kyunwang/arquaponics/README.md

 # ARquaponics
-An augmented reality tour that explains the benefits and shows the insights of the Ceuvel.
+An augmented reality tour that explains the benefits and shows the insights of De Ceuvel.

 ------------------------------------